radicle-dev/radicle-client-services/README.md

 can then be specified via the `--listen` parameter, eg.
 `radicle-http-api --listen 0.0.0.0:8777`.
 The default port is `8777`.

+For `radicle-git-server`, it is recommended that port `443` be open.

 #### TLS

-For `radicle-http-api`, it's important to setup TLS when running in production.
+For `radicle-http-api` and `radicle-git-server`, it's important to setup TLS when running in production.
 This is to allow for compatibility with web clients that will mostly be using the `https` protocol.
 Web browser nowadays do not allow requests to unencrypted HTTP servers from websites using TLS.

 The API service has built-in support for TLS, so there is no need to set up HTTPS termination via a separate service.
 Simply pass in the `--tls-cert`